Fun117/scratch-cloud-logs/README.md

 ## Overview

-This script connects to a Scratch project and captures real-time changes to cloud variables, logging them to a file named `cloud.log`.
+This script connects to a Scratch project and logs real-time changes to cloud variables.
+The logs are saved in the `cloud.log` file.

 ## Prerequisites

 - Node.js installed
-- Project ID set in `config.js` file
+- `config.js` file configured with your project ID

 ## Installation